Sgt. Aaron Clyde Hopper

 The 194th was holding a position a kilometer north of the Pilar-Bagac Road on January 26th with four self-propelled mounts.
 At 9:45 A.M., a Filipino came down the road and warned the battalion that a large Japanese force was coming down the road.
 When they appeared the tanks opened up on them.
 At 10:30, the Japanese withdrew having lost 500 of 1200 men.
 This action prevented the new line of defense from being breached.

 On January 28, the tank battalions were given the job of guarding the beaches so that the Japanese couldn't land troops.
 The 194th guarded the coastline from Limay to Cabcaban.
 During the day, the tanks hid under the jungle canopy.
 At bight they were pulled out onto the beaches.
 The battalion's half-tracks had the job of patroling the roads.
 At all times, the tanks were in contact with on-shore and off-shore patrols.

 For most of March, the situation Bataan was relatively quiet and the Japanese had been fought to a standstill.
 On one occasion, two tanks had gotten stuck in the mud, and the crews were working to free them.
 While they were doing this, a Japanese regiment entered the area.
 Lt.
 Colonel Ernest Miller ordered his tanks to fire on the Japanese at point blank range.
 He also ran from tank to tank directing the crew's fire.
 The Japanese were wiped out.

-The night of April 8, 1942, the tankers heard the order "bash" which meant that they should destroy all their weapons, including tanks.
-It was at that moment that Clyde made the decision to attempt to reach Corregidor with another member of D Comapny.
+The early morning of April 9, 1942, the tankers heard the order "crash" which meant that they should destroy all their weapons, including tanks.
+It was at that moment that Clyde made the decision to attempt to reach Corregidor with another member of D Company.